Privacy and consent for synchronous classrooms

 IT would like to caution faculty that students may not have access to reliable internet.
 Reliable internet is dependent on many factors and can be easily impacted by:

 - multiple individuals in the house accessing the internet at the same time

 - age of the router (if there is Wi-Fi in the home)

 - Wi-Fi access points within the home

-Online learning has been working to update student and program handbooks with online learning information.
-As well, they have provided disclaimer information for course outlines and a template for eConestoga course information.
-More for faculty can be found in the eConestoga Remote Delivery Toolkit
+Student and program handbooks have been updated with synchronous online learning information.
+They include disclaimer information for course outlines and a template for eConestoga course information.
+More for faculty can be found in the eConestoga Hybrid Delivery Toolkit.

 Specific questions can be directed to the college's Manager, Privacy & Information Management, firstname.lastname@example.org .